ICTPLSys/Orthrus-FaultInjection/docs/table2_fastcheck.md

 (1) FastCheck produces significantly fewer SDC errors than the full test.
 (2) The distribution of injected error types may not match Table 2 proportions due to the smaller sample size.
-(3)Orthrus and RBV may show differing total SDC counts since additional errors are injected into Orthrus to highlight its efficiency.
+(3) Orthrus and RBV may show differing total SDC counts since additional errors are injected into Orthrus to highlight its efficiency.
 Detection rates remain reliable.
+(4) The detailed log and output json are under the folders ./fw/logs/ and ./fw/output/